WinningWP content is free to all. If you make a purchase through referral links on our site, we earn a commission (learn more).

 • Better performance all things equal, your site should load a lot faster on Cloudways than Bluehost.

-• More flexibility Cloudways give you more flexibility for configuring your hosting and sites.
-For example, you can choose the actual resources of your server, whereas Bluehost use pre-configured shared hosting.
+• More flexibility Cloudways gives you more flexibility for configuring your hosting and sites.
+For example, you can choose the actual resources of your server, whereas Bluehost uses preconfigured shared hosting.

-• Can be cheaper — Cloudways can be cheaper than Bluehost at full price, though Cloudways don’t offer promotional discounts like Bluehost do.
+• Can be cheaper — Cloudways can be cheaper than Bluehost at full price, although Cloudways doesn’t offer promotional discounts like Bluehost does.

-• A little more complex — while you don’t need to be a developer to use Cloudways, the Cloudways experience is not as beginner-friendly as Bluehost.
+• A little more complex — while you don’t need to be a developer to use Cloudways, the Cloudways experience isn’t as beginner-friendly as Bluehost.

-• More limited support scope Cloudways does offer support, but their support scope is focused on the server itself.
+• More limited support scope Cloudways does offer support, but its support scope is focused on the server itself.

 • No email hosting — you’ll need to pay for a separate email hosting service.